qCring/QuickVtk/docs/content/_docs/articles/implementing-a-vtk-wrapper-class.md

 All wrappers use the same class hierarchy as types in [VTK](https://vtk.org/) for obvious reasons.
 We inherit all base class methods and members and keep our wrappers consistent with the [VTK](https://vtk.org/) implementation.

 ### Custom Types in QML
-While [QML](https://doc.qt.io/qt-5/qtqml-index.html) provides a set of built-in types, custom types have to be imported from a module first.
+While [QML](https://doc.qt.io/qt-5/qtqml-index.html) provides a set of built-in types, custom types have to be registered and imported from a module first.
 Let's think about how we would like to access the wrapper from a [QML](https://doc.qt.io/qt-5/qtqml-index.html) perspective

 >PointSource.qml
 {: .hl-caption}